int28h/JavaTasks/README.md

 [2](src/functional/2.java) Next even number.
 [3](src/functional/3.java) Lambda expression that accepts seven string arguments and returns a string in upper case concatenated from all of them.
 [4](src/functional/4.java) Production of all numbers in the range.
+[5](src/functional/5.java) A lambda expression that accepts a list of strings.